 Keep their sweet tooth satisfied with a monthly rotation of six six-ounce candy cups.

-For a sommelier-in-training (or wanna-be)
+For the person who’s a sommelier-in-training (or wannabe)

 Those who are looking to actually learn about wine, rather than just drink it, will appreciate that SommSelect’s monthly send is curated by master sommelier Ian Cauble, and that for $99 a month, they’ll get a selection of four wines curated around a theme, be it a specific region or grape variety.
-(But that also means they don’t get much of a say in what they get, so it’s good if they’re a bit adventurous.)
+(But that means they don’t get much of a say in what they get, so it’s good if they’re a bit adventurous.)

 For the person who insists that natural wine tastes good